cloudfoundry-community/swift-buildpack/README.md

 - openssl
 - libssl-dev

-Once Foundation (Linux) provides complete networfking functionality and [`libdispatch`](#libdispatch) is bundled up with the Swift binaries, there won't be a need for installing these system libraries.
+Once Foundation (Linux) provides complete networking functionality and [`libdispatch`](#libdispatch) is bundled up with the Swift binaries, there won't be a need for installing the above system libraries.

 ### libdispatch